qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 #.
 Map View
 #.
 Status Bar

-These five components of the QGIS interface are described in more detail in the following sections.
+These five components of the |qg| interface are described in more detail in the following sections.
 Two more sections present keyboard shortcuts and context help.